The first is here, although, it is marked Two, for some arcane reason.

 The name was cute, and noted elsewhere, based upon a sign I started to see a lot, on my way from a trailer park in South Austin to San Antonio, or even further, going to and from the Gulf Coast.

-The original premise had to do with an old girlfriend, and how I left a cheap camera in her glovebox, ready for weird images, like a sign that said, car crushing bump, which I though was the first image.
+The original premise had to do with an old girlfriend, and how I left a cheap camera in her glovebox, ready for weird images, like a sign that said, car crushing bump, which I thought was the first image.
 In case the girlfriend motored off without me?
 No loss for that camera — this is before cell phone image devices got to be so good.

 Ten years: tenure.
 A single image, every day.
 Some gorgeous.
 Some worthy of print.
 Some crap.
 Some that only held meaning for me.